 SPCA's endowment consists of three funds established for general operating purposes.
-The first donor-restricted endowment fund was established in 2012.
-The second donor-restricted endowment fund was established in 2022 with a gift from the estate of Claire R. Jacobson.
-The endowment also includes certain assets without donor restrictions that have been designated for endowment by the Board of Directors.
+The first donor-restricted endowment fund was established in 2012 for general operating purposes.
+The second donor-restricted endowment fund was established in 2022 with a gift from the estate of Claire R. Jacobson for general operating purposes.
+The third donor-restricted endowment fund was established in 2024 with a gift from the estate of Jeanne Holmquist to support the operating expenses of the SPCA's Wildlife department.

+In addition to the donor restricted endowment funds, the SPCA holds certain assets without donor restrictions that have been designated for endowment by the Board of Directors.
 This quasi-endowment fund was established in 2007 as the Tookie Benning Fund.
 The Board of Directors has undesignated funds at its discretion for various purposes since its establishment.
 Going forward, the intention of the Board of Directors is to preserve the amount invested.